John Daly (golfer): 1996–2000: Struggles

 In 1998, Daly recorded one of the highest scores on a single hole in PGA Tour golf history, shooting an 18 on the sixth hole at the Bay Hill Invitational.
 Daly finished the 1998 season with two top-10 finishes including finishing T-16 at the Player's Championship with a final round 69, his best finish in the tournament.
 He also withdrew from the Sprint International and the Disney Classic and was disqualified from the FedEx St. Jude Classic.

-In 1999, Daly won the JCPenney Classic, which was neither a PGA or European Tour event.
-Despite this, Daly did not have a good season in 1999 where he only had three top-25 finishes and withdrew from several tournaments.
+In 1999, Daly won the JCPenney Classic, which was neither a PGA or European Tour event, but had a weak PGA Tour season, with only three top-25 finishes; he also withdrew from several tournaments during this season.
 Daly also scored high rounds of 82 at the Memorial Tournament and 83 at the Player's Championship.
 At the 1999 U.S. Open, Daly finished 68th place after leading the tournament in the first round.
-After some struggles during the tournament, Daly said he would never play in the U.S. Open again, he later apologized for this.
-In 2000, Daly had a bad season only having one top-25 finish at the Honda Classic.
+After some struggles during the tournament, Daly said he would never play in the U.S. Open again, although he would later apologize.
+In 2000, Daly had a horrific 2000 season on the PGA Tour, with only one top-25 finish at the Honda Classic.
 He also withdrew from the U.S. Open after shooting an opening round 83.

-2001: win in Germany
+2001: Win in Germany

-In 2001, Daly won the BMW International Open with a one-stroke lead over Pádraig Harrington, with a personal best score of 27 under par for four rounds.
+In 2001, Daly won the BMW International Open by one stroke over Pádraig Harrington, with a personal best score of 27 under par for four rounds.
 This was the first time Daly had won a European Tour event in six years.
-After Daly had a comeback to the European Tour, he also had his best PGA Tour season since 1995.
-His best result was finishing 4th place at the Bell Canadian Open.
+He would also have his best PGA Tour season since 1995, where his best result was finishing 4th at the Bell Canadian Open.

-2002–2003: three wins away from major tours, two team wins
+2002–2003: Off-Tour and Team Wins

-In 2002, Daly was inducted into the Arkansas Golf Hall of Fame, and had two top-10 finishes on the PGA Tour which were 4th place finishes at the Buick Invitational and the Phoenix Open.
-Daly also made the cut at the 2002 Masters finishing T-32, the last time he would make the cut at the Masters.
+In 2002, Daly was inducted into the Arkansas Golf Hall of Fame, and had two top-10 finishes on the PGA Tour, 4th-place finishes at the Buick Invitational and the Phoenix Open.
+Daly also made the cut at the 2002 Masters finishing T-32, which would be the final time making the cut at the Masters.
 He also won the Champions Challenge that year, which was neither a PGA or European Tour event.
-In 2003, Daly did not have a good season, finishing T-7 at the Shell Houston Open, and winning two other tournaments that were neither PGA Tour or European Tour events.
+In 2003, Daly did not have a good season, finishing T-7 at the Shell Houston Open, and winning two other tournaments that were neither PGA Tour or European Tour events, including the 2003 Korea Open, the most prestigious event on the Korean Tour.
 However, In both 2002 and 2003, Daly was a member of the winning PGA Tour team in the Wendy's 3-Tour Challenge event, competing against teams from the Champions Tour and the LPGA Tour.